Charge Susceptibility and Kubo Response in Hatsugai-Kohmoto-related Models: Introduction

 As the cuprates are doped Mott insulators, it is natural to resort to Mottness to resolve these departures from the standard theory of metals.
-Obtaining a clear answer is problematic as the Hubbard model is not solvable in $d=2$.
+As the Hubbard model is not solvable in $d=2$, obtaining a rigorous answer is problematic.
 Rather than engage in uncontrolled perturbative expansions, we pursue an exactly solvable model for a doped Mott insulator.
 Over the last few years\cite{tenkila2024dynamical, dmitry2024, guerci2024electrical, HKfixedp, mai2024, hatsugai1992exactly, skolimowski2024real, phillips2020exact, zhao2023friedel, wang2024simple, mai20231, huang2022discrete, mai2023topological, PhysRevB.97.195102, yeo2019local, setty2024symmetry, wang2023nonlocal, setty2020pairing, zhu2021topological, zhong2024notes, PhysRevB.108.085106, jablonowski2023topological, PhysRevB.109.115108, PhysRevB.103.024529, yang2023bose, jablonowski2023topological, wang2023non, wysokinski2023quantum}, the Hatsugai-Kohmoto model (HK) has been pursued as an exactly solvable platform for Mott physics.
-However, in none of these works has the density-density response been computed.
+However, in none of these works has the density-density response been investigated.
 Three key features emerge in our analysis of the density-density response function of the HK model precisely because the Hubbard bands are not rigid: 1) the plasma frequency diverges as $1/q$, 2) the particle-hole continuum has a hot spot (divergence) precisely at the frequency corresponding to the energy difference between the upper and lower Hubbard bands, and 3) the current operator contains a non-locality resulting in an extra contribution to the f-sum rule anticipated from the unconventional form of the plasmon dispersion.